 1,000 books sounds like a lot of books, but if all you do is read your child one book every night at bedtime, you will have read 1,000 books before your child turns 3!
 Besides being a nice way to spend time together, you will be helping your child get ready for Kindergarten.

-When it is safe to reopen, stop by the Youth Services Desk to claim your prizes.
+Stop by the Youth Services Desk to claim your prizes!

 Milestones & Prizes

 - 100 Books — Picture on ELC wall milestone tracker and animal mask for pretend play

 - 300 Books — Set of 5 finger puppets for storytelling